 Located at Lie-Nielsen Toolworks: Route 1, Warren, Maine 04864.

 To sign up, click the 'Buy' button above or call: 800-327-2520.
 A non-refundable $125 advance deposit is required at checkout; full payment is required 30 days before the workshop.
+In the event that a Workshop needs to be cancelled, we will contact you at this time.
 For more information call or email us.

 Note: For customers unable to take projects with them, shipping charges apply.

 Learn how to lay out dovetails with dividers and cut the joints by hand as you build a classic Shaker dining room tray, adapted from an Ejner Handberg drawing in his Shop Drawings for Shaker Furniture & Woodenware Vol. 1 (Berkshire House).

 - How to sharpen chisels and plane blades

 - How to use a dovetail saw

 - How to chop to a line and pare with a chisel